The Best Gluten-Free Gingerbread Scones

 Step 8: Remove the scones from the oven and place them onto a cooling rack.

-How do you store scones?
+How do I store scones?

-Can you freeze scones?
+Can I freeze scones?

 You can easily freeze these scones with or without the icing.
 If you freeze them with the icing, refrigerate them for 30 minutes to harden the icing before placing them in a freezer bag.
 These scones will keep fresh for up to 3 months in the freezer.

-an iced gingerbread scone on a plate.
+An iced gluten free gingerbread scone on a plate.

 Gluten Free Gingerbread Scones